sohaibology/my-notes/content/tags/tech_tools.md

   - tech_tools
   - Toolbox
 ---
-*Here are some of the tools essential to my workflow:*
+*Here are some tools essential to my workflow:*